 In addition to the interview per se, please include a chronological list of the composer's electroacoustic or computer-assisted works (with years and any publication data), a photo of the interviewee, and any graphical material that may be alluded to in the interview (such as excerpts of scores, screen shots from patches, or photos of interest).
 The interview may include a list of references to relevant literature, which should typically be cited within square brackets in the interview itself.
 Ask the interviewee if they would be willing to provide recordings, or at least excerpts, of their music to include online with the interview.
 Send a draft of the interview manuscript to the interviewee, to refine it as needed before submission to the Journal.

-Details of the style and format of CMJ articles are available at http://www.mitpressjournals.org/page/sub/comj.
-Interviews are treated differently from regular manuscript submissions, however; they should be emailed to the Editor at email@example.com than submitted at cmjdb.com.
+Details of the style and format of CMJ articles are available at https://www.mitpressjournals.org/journals/comj/sub.
+Interviews are treated differently from regular manuscript submissions, however; they should be emailed to the Editor at email@example.com rather than submitted at cmjdb.com.
 Include "[CMJ MS]" in the subject line.
 If accepted, the interview will appear in the Journal at least a half year later.
 As with other articles, authors of interviews are not financially compensated.
 We recommend that potential interviewers contact the Editor in advance of conducting the interview, to ascertain the Journal's interest and to get answers to questions not addressed here.